yichya/luci-app-xray/README.md

 ## Warnings

 * There will be a series of **BREAKING CHANGES** in the following months due to some major refactor of DNS module.
 Please read changelog carefully to know about breaking changes and always backup your configuration files before updating.
 * If you see `WARNING: at least one of asset files (geoip.dat, geosite.dat) is not found under /usr/share/xray.
-Xray may not work properly` and don't know what to do, see [#52](https://github.com/yichya/luci-app-xray/issues/52#issuecomment-856059905)
+Xray may not work properly` and don't know what to do:
+    * try `opkg update && opkg install xray-geodata` (at least OpenWrt 21.02 releases)
+    * if that did't work or you are using OpenWrt 19.07 releases, see [#52](https://github.com/yichya/luci-app-xray/issues/52#issuecomment-856059905)
-* This project **DOES NOT SUPPORT** LEDE 17.01 releases or OpenWrt 18.06 releases (including some old [coolsnowwolf/lede](https://github.com/coolsnowwolf/lede) versions) due to the fact that client side rendering requires LuCI client side apis shipped with OpenWrt 19.07 releases.
+* This project **DOES NOT SUPPORT** the following versions of OpenWrt due to the fact that client side rendering requires LuCI client side APIs shipped with at least OpenWrt 19.07 releases.
+    * LEDE 17.01
+    * OpenWrt 18.06
+    * [Lean's OpenWrt Source](https://github.com/coolsnowwolf/lede) (which uses a variant of LuCI shipped with OpenWrt 18.06)

     If this is your case, use Passwall or similar projects instead (you could find links in [XTLS/Xray-core](https://github.com/XTLS/Xray-core/)).
-* For OpenWrt 19.07 releases, you need to prepare your own xray-core package (just download from [Releases · yichya/openwrt-xray](https://github.com/yichya/openwrt-xray/releases) and install that) because building Xray from source requires Go 1.15 which is currently only available in OpenWrt SNAPSHOT.
+* For OpenWrt 19.07 releases, you need to prepare your own xray-core package (just download from [Releases · yichya/openwrt-xray](https://github.com/yichya/openwrt-xray/releases) and install that) because building Xray from source requires Go 1.17 which is currently only available in at least OpenWrt 21.02 releases.
 * This project may change its code structure, configuration files format, user interface or dependencies quite frequently since it is still in its very early stage.

 ## Changelog 2022